-This morning, sick of oatmeal and peanut butter on toast I turned to an old favourite – Tofu Scramble.
-Everyone has their own variations but the rule of thumb is to squeeze and crumble the tofu into large clumps because it will crumble further as you cook it and you want some bit size pieces at the end.
-Everything else is added flavour to the brown crispy tofu taste.
+This morning, sick of oatmeal and peanut butter on toast I turned to an old favorite – Tofu Scramble.
+Everyone has their own variations, but the rule of thumb is to squeeze and crumble the tofu into large clumps because it will crumble further as you cook it and you want some bit-size pieces at the end.
+Everything else is added flavor to the brown crispy tofu taste.

 300-340 grams of extra firm tofu, drained and pressed

 1 medium diced white onion

 2 cups mushrooms, thinly sliced

 1/4 cup nutritional yeast

 2 tsp lime juice

 100 grams of string mushrooms (Korean Hanam mushrooms)